 — 2045 to indicate a random access RU(#10173) that is intended for unassociated STAs(#3074)

+An HE STA receiving a Trigger frame that contains random access RU(s) shall consider as eligible only random access RU(s) for which the HE STA is capable of generating an HE TB PPDU, i.e. the HE STA supports all transmit parameters indicated in the Common Info field and in the User Indo field(s) indicating in the random access RU(s).

-in the User Info field indicating a random access RU
+An HE AP that transmits a Basic Trigger variant Trigger frame should set the TID Aggregation Limit subfield to 0 or 1 in the User Info field indicating a random access RU.

-(#6106, #9571, #10173)
+An HE STA receiving a Basic Trigger variant Trigger frame that contains random access RU(s) should not consider as eligible a random access RU with AID12=0 if the HE STA has no MPDU ready for transmission in the same AC or higher AC as indicated in the Preferred AC subfield in the Trigger Dependent User Info field of the random access RU.(#6106, #9571, #10173)

 The HE AP may include the RAPS element (see 9.4.2.239 (OFDMA-based Random Access Parameter Set (RAPS) element) in Beacon, Probe Response and (Re)Association frames(17/645r3) it transmits.
 The AP shall indicate the range of OFDMA contention window (OCW) in the RAPS element for HE STAs to initiate random access following the Trigger frame transmission.